Skip to main content

 More than three-fourths (77%) of study respondents rated verbiage about a complimentary morning meal as their favorite phrase when considering booking a room in a hotel or resort.
 Even if they don’t tear into a tiny box of crispy rice or sweetened puffs of corn, many travelers like knowing it’s there—just in case.
 Others demand that it be available, for a variety of reasons.

 Reader’s Digest published a list of 15 Hotels Which Offer a Free Hot Breakfast.
-And Clark published a list of 35 hotel chains which offer free breakfast, some hot, some cold.
+And NerdWallet (updated Aug.
+2024) published a list of eight major hotel chains with free breakfast, some hot, some cold.
 These reports and more reveal that some hotels, perhaps even yours, offer a full-service hot breakfast bar with eggs, bacon, waffles, omelets made to order, and everything from crunchy granola to organic milk and a variety of juices, coffees and teas.
 If served beautifully, you can also count on images of your morning meal offerings showing up on social media.
 Make sure those images serve as positive referrals by always putting out your best.

 Here’s what our respondents had to say about their stated preference to wake up to some version of such a spread.